K7S3/codefundo/README.md

 * Get emergency contact numbers and email ids in case of natural disaster.
 * Share on Social Media

+### Uniqueness of Solution

+* It is a *complete* app.

+* Some apps show weather forecast, some apps sends emails and messages, but this app combines the best of all existing solutions.

+* *Scalable*: Market is very huge and it is relatively simple solution

+* Highly *effective* solution as it alerts both the user and the government.

+* Easy to maintain and develop.

+* Helps users with/ without internet connectivity (Feasible).

+* Easy UI for government/ users to post/get necessary information.

+* Feature to share on social media: One of the best ways to share information.

-### Practices for further development
+### Practices for development

 * Follow agile framework since multiple users may work simultaneously.
-* Divide each of the use-case of both government into features and task
+* Divide each of the use-case of both government into features and tasks.
 * Divide these tasks into sprints
 * Complete each sprint with unit and integration testing
 * Perform system and acceptance testing.